Diwali and Spiritual Well-being

 Fireworks : Although controversial for environmental reasons, fireworks are a Diwali tradition, symbolizing joy and celebration.

-Integrating Diwali Values into Your Daily Life
+Integrating the Values of Diwali into Your Daily Life

 1. Practice Gratitude